ebi-uniprot/unp.fw.taxonomy/taxonomy-deployment/src/main/resources/bin/README.txt

 3- ssh to stage server
 4- Make sure that Release Files were created properly and it has (conf/config.properties, lib/, logs/, and neo4j-taxonomy-database/) directories with proper files inside.
-5- inside taxonomy bin folder execute the command ./deploy-taxonomy-to-production.sh releasename fallback 6- Make sure that fallback server is running properly 7- inside taxonomy bin folder execute the command ./deploy-taxonomy-to-production.sh releasename prod 8- Make sure that prod server is running properly
+5- inside taxonomy bin folder execute the command ./deploy-taxonomy-to-production.sh 2016_01_PROD fallback 6- Make sure that fallback server is running properly 7- inside taxonomy bin folder execute the command ./deploy-taxonomy-to-production.sh 2016_01_PROD prod 8- Make sure that prod server is running properly
 9. Done